 Delaware enjoys corporate-friendly laws and a Court of Chancery.
 For this reason, Delaware corporations and LLCs tend to be more attractive to investors that are raising capital or looking to go public.

-Apart from their corporate tradition, however, there is not much to separate Delaware from other popular LLC formation locations.
+Apart from their corporate tradition, there is not much to separate Delaware from other popular LLC formation locations.
 In fact, it tends to be a more expensive choice when compared to other states.
-If your company does not already have a physical presence in the state, you will be required to register and maintain an additional registered agent.
-Delaware also requires corporations to pay franchise tax, which can outweigh the similar taxes and fees of other states.
-Additionally, Delaware is not the most favorable location for small businesses, as most of the focus and benefits are geared toward large corporations with numerous shareholders.
-Small businesses are unable to benefit from the corporate-friendly laws to the same degree.
+Delaware also requires companies to pay a franchise tax, which can outweigh the similar taxes and fees of other states.
+While large companies don't notice these fees, small companies do.

 The state of Florida is also considered a very business-friendly state.
 In comparison to Delaware, however, Florida does not impose a franchise tax.
-This results in relatively low annual fees in Florida, as the only corporate fee the state requires is a corporate status fee of $150.
+This results in relatively low annual fees in Florida, as the only renewal fee the state requires is $138 payed to Sunbiz.
 In addition to this aspect, there are many advantages to a Florida LLC.

 Not only are LLCs simple to form in the state of Florida, they also provide greater flexibility in management style compared to that of a corporation.
 With an LLC, members are allowed to define and implore the management structure as they see fit.
-Additionally, they can decide how profits are to be distributed among members, unlike corporations which are beholden to shareholders.
-Similarly, LLCs have fewer restrictions on ownership.
-Membership for LLCs can be unlimited and consist of non-citizens and entities.
+Additionally, they can decide how profits are to be distributed among members.